ZaiusInc/node-sdk/README.md

 > **Note**
 > For compatibility with previous versions of the SDK, module scoped instance is also exported as `z` from the SDK.

+> **Note**
+> Calling `configure` method is not needed when using the ODP Node SDK in an OCP app.
+> The SDK is pre-configured with the private API key.

 #### Creating your own instance of `ODPClient`
 ```typescript